Balsa Wood: Unveiling Its Remarkable Strength

 2. Why is balsa wood so light?

-3. What is balsa wood used for in construction?
+3. What is balsa wood used to make in the construction?

-It is used for insulation panels, lightweight structures, and composite materials.
+It utilized for insulation panels, fireproof constructions and composite materials.

 4. Is balsa wood waterproof?